-In healthy people, the immune system identifies foreign bodies and produces antibodies that attack them before they can harm the body.
-Autoimmune diseases occur when the immune system produces abnormal antibodies, called autoantibodies, that target healthy cells and tissue within the body.
-In ANCA vasculitis, ANCAs attack a type of white blood cells called neutrophils.
-When under attack, the neutrophils break through the blood vessel containing them, causing vascular damage and swelling.
+In healthy people, the immune system identifies foreign invaders and produces antibodies that attack them before they can cause harm.
+Autoimmune diseases occur when the immune system produces abnormal antibodies, called autoantibodies, that target healthy cells and tissue.

 Types of ANCA vasculitis

-In MPA patients, vascular swelling affects multiple tissues and organs including kidneys, skin, nerves, lungs and joints.
-Patients usually experience a range of symptoms such as kidney inflammation, skin lesions and nerve damage depending on which areas are affected.
+Microscopic polyangiitis (MPA): MPA patients usually experience a range of symptoms such as kidney inflammation, skin lesions, and nerve damage, depending on which areas are affected.
 Weight loss and fevers frequently occur.
 MPO-ANCAs are the most common autoantibodies in these patients.